-The court has scheduled an evidentiary hearing for June 16 to June 18, 2020 on SDCWA's requested relief based on its rate structure integrity clause claim.
+The court had scheduled an evidentiary hearing for June 16 to June 18, 2020 on SDCWA's requested relief based on its rate structure integrity clause claim.
+Following action of the SDCWA Board of Directors on February 27, 2020 (discussed further below), SDCWA informed Metropolitan and the court that it was no longer seeking this relief.
+Accordingly, the evidentiary hearing was canceled.
+The court will enter judgment and, potentially at SDCWA's request, a writ in the 2010 and 2012 cases, based on proposals to be submitted by the parties.
 The court will thereafter schedule proceedings concerning the redetermination of the prevailing party and attorney's fees.